- Comfy for all-day wear

 Adidas Duramo 10 is a steal for the price

-The shoe retails at a ridiculously low price ($65), making it among the most affordable running shoes on the market.
-Nearly all reviewers can't believe that the shoe is priced so low given all of its characteristics and performance.
+The shoe retails at a ridiculously low price ($70), making it one of the most affordable running shoes on the market.
+We honestly can't believe that the shoe is priced so low given all of its characteristics and performance.

 A full-length rubber outsole guards the Duramo 10 against everyday wear and tear.